 While this sounds like an indictment of a whole ideology, Benioff isn’t stepping down in favor of handing the keys to his employees.
-However, with climate reports, political upheaval, and widespread consumer alienation leading the news in just about every broadcast outlet, it’s hard to ignore the changing wants and needs of people.
+However, with climate reports, political upheaval, and widespread consumer alienation leading the news in just about every broadcast outlet, it’s hard to ignore the changing customer needs and wants.

 In order to serve your customer base, the era of pure profit over everything else has come to an end.
-What’s become more important are customer experiences, one-on-one interactions, and personalization.
-Customers want to be more than a figure and a demographic.
+What’s become more important are customer experiences, one-on-one customer interactions, and personalization.
+Customers’ needs are more complicated than figures and demographics.

 The billionaire CEO of Salesforce stated that the “new kind of capitalism that is going to emerge is not the Milton Friedman capitalism, that’s just about making money.”
 The gutsy CEO is known for taking stances on climate change, homelessness, and inequality to manage the relationship between a business and the world that it operates in.

 Whether you oversee a billion-dollar corporation or a small business with no employees, the future is all about connectivity.
-The key to this changing marketplace is going to be all in how you communicate with customers and employees.
+The key to this changing marketplace requires a customer experience strategy focused on communicating with customers and employees.